Brand development is an iterative, collaborative, and living process.

 About our founder.

-Jess Joswick is an entrepreneur, a creative director, a consultant, and a doer.
+Jess Joswick is an entrepreneur, a creative director, a coach, and a doer.

 She helps her clients create a compelling, bold public face that speaks to a company's many audiences and goals.
 She's passionate about creating branding for the brave, helping companies stand up and out.
 And as an entrepreneur herself, she recommends the services you really do need that fit your budget and goals, not stuff that makes your business more complicated.